André Snyman

 Andries Hendrik Snyman (born 2 February 1974) is a South African rugby union former player and current coach.
-His usual position was inside centre, but he had success on the wing at international level.
+His usual position was outside centre, but he had success on the wing at international level.
 Snyman earned 38 test caps for the South Africa national rugby union team, before retiring from playing in 2007.
 Snyman has been coaching rugby in the United States since 2011.